Co-authors plus plug-in

 Thanks for sharing the link, Gina.
 I'm happy to take a look more deeply to try assessing what must be done, but I'm still having a hard time seeing the issue.
 You say I've got to "turn on the option to display the author", but I'm unsure what this is - I looked through the various Customizer options https://spe100oerhub.commons.gc.cuny.edu/wp-admin/customize.php?return=%2Fwp-admin%2F and I couldn't find anything obvious.
 Could you please point me in the right direction so that I can see the issue in action?

-#14 Updated by Boone Gorges about 1 year ago
+#14 Updated by Boone Gorges over 2 years ago

 - Status changed from Reporter Feedback to In Progress